Shorter wait time to receive kidney transplant

-You are eligible to get on the transplant list at eGFR of 20% (creatinine of 2.8).
+You are eligible to get on the transplant list at eGFR of 20% (creatinine of 2.8) that has been confirmed by the blood test.
 At creatinine of around 2-2.5, you could start checking your kidney function regularly by ordering the blood tests through any of the direct access laboratory testing companies, such as Health Labs, Direct Labs or My Med Lab to catch your eligibility for a transplant list earlier.
-Recent kidney transplant referral guide recommends clinicians to refer patients to transplant centers eGFR of 30% (creatinine of 2).
-While every transplant center has their criteria for acceptance, its worth checking if your transplant centers adopted this recommendation.
+The results of the kidney function measurements fluctuates slightly depending on the progression of your disease, your hydration at the time of blood test and other factors.

 Completing the required medical tests can be done within 2 weeks.
 While most of the medical tests are valid for a year, its helpful to get them done before getting ready to go on the transplant list, and thus avoid unnecessary delays during evaluation process.
 Electronic Dropbox software is handy to store the results of the medical tests.

 Find several kidney transplant centers with the shorter wait for your blood type and PRA.
 Make sure your insurance covers them.
 Time is of the essence: your waiting time gets accumulated per center so its important to apply to centers without a delay, especially if you are not on dialysis.
 If you are on dialysis, your waiting time begins to accumulate from either dialysis start date or the date your center put you on the list, whichever date occurred earlier.
-Click on an airplane icon to see if there are commercial flights available from you to the transplant center of your choice.
-Ask if they use steroid-free (Rapid Steroid Taper) immunosuppressive regime.
 Given that kidney can have warm/cold ischemic time up to 24 hours, the time frame to get to the Transplant Center can be as long as 5-10 hours.
-Patients experience shows that its possible to fly commercial flight from California to Florida and get a successful cadaveric transplant.
+Arrange your transportation.

-When your creatinine hits 2.8 (or eligible level determined by your transplant center), fill out application forms for the Centers of your choice and fax your tests to chosen Centers.
+When your creatinine hits 2.8 (or eligible level determined by your transplant center), fill out application forms for the Centers of your choice and fax your tests to chosen centers.
 Use E-Fax software to fax your medical documents, so you will have an electronic record.
+Note evaluation dates scheduled at transplant centers.

-Get an appointment at the Transplant Center.
-You will view an educational video and meet your Transplant Team, including:
+During evaluation at the Transplant Center, you will view an educational video and meet your Transplant Team, including:

 Wait for the Transplant Team to get together for the committee review meeting where your case will be presented.
 Some Transplant Centers have their committee meeting every 6 weeks, significantly increasing the evaluation time for the patient.